 You can also view the tomb of Tutankhamen (KV62) for an additional LE100 (about $20).
 The tomb is small, but when it was originally discovered in 1922, it was filled with treasures.
 Most of the original contents are at the Egyptian Museum in Cairo, but the tomb still houses Tut's outer stone sarcophagus and his mummy.
 There are some beautiful tomb paintings, but I did feel a bit of a let-down after viewing the larger tombs and having seen the Tut exhibit at the Egyptian Museum.

-An unexpected site on the roadside back into Luxor is the twin statues of Amenhotep III.
+An unexpected sight on the roadside back into Luxor is the twin statues of Amenhotep III.
 The massive statues, each one 59 feet high, are all that remain of what the Pharaoh built to house his mortuary temple.
 Archeologists believe it was possibly Egypt's largest temple, but it was built in the Nile flood plain and only the statues remain.

 After another night in Luxor, and some time exploring the city, I paid my last visit to an Egyptian temple, and we definitely saved the best for last.
 The temple at Karnak is a huge complex of temples that includes the Great Temple of Amun-Ra and several smaller temples.
 The majority of the temple complex was built around 1500 BC, although some of it dates back to about 2000 BC and some is as recent as 395 AD.
 The Great Temple was built by Seti I and added to by Ramses II.